Chetu-S-A/Play_automate/README.md

 Requirments:
 venv: All the necessary libraries are in the "env" directory.
   If you do not have virtual environment, please install it.
-Once you install virtualenv run the following command:
+Once you install virtualenv, run the following command:

-$ sources /env/bin/activate
+$ sources ./env/bin/activate

-to activate the virtualenv

-Running:
+Now, venv is activatd.

+To run the script:
-Add your project information in project_info.json.
-Make sure you do not do any other changes but adding the required fields. run the script using ./auto_deploy.py
+Add only your project information in "project_info.json" .
+Please do not make any other changes in project_info.json.

+Download your google drive credentials and name it as client_secrets.json (please keep the name as "client_secrets.json") and save it in the project folder.

+run the script using

+$ ./auto_deploy.py